sanathuj/spot_test/README.md

 ### Web Form
 - Access the Indexed DB data and store new data in the Indexed DB.
 - Log in to the application and it automatically navigate to the dashboard page.
-Here, you can manage the Indexed DB, as illustrated in the attached example screenshot.
+Here, you can manage the Indexed DB.

 - Login Details:
   - Email: admin@gmail.com